Anmol-Ghadia/YetAnotherECommerceSite/README.md

     Can raise:
     1. `Type Error` incorrect type of any parameter
     1. `Bound Error`, any parameter does not adhere to constraints
+    1. `General Error`, if the username is taken
 1) `AUTH` To verify if a token is valid, include it in the authorization header
     ```json
     {